We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Your overall skin health.
 Salicylic acid is milder and may not aggravate sensitive skin as much as benzoyl peroxide.

 - Any underlying medical conditions.
-Although both ingredients are available OTC, this doesn’t mean they’re safe for everyone.
+Although both ingredients are available over the counter, this doesn’t mean they’re safe for everyone.
 Double-check with your doctor if you have an underlying skin condition.
 You should also talk to your doctor if you have kidney disease, diabetes, or liver disease.

 If you want to try salicylic acid, consider using: